 - Essential nutrients – these are things like Nitrogen, Potassium, and Phosphorus (NPK) and are the building blocks of your plants development.
 To put it bluntly, without these you’re plants will die.

 - Trace elements – these are things like Iron, Manganese, Zinc and Copper and are useful in helping your plants grow, however, they aren’t as vital as the essential nutrients.
 Strawberries need both essential nutrients and trace element so you should look for a nutrient mix that contains these such as the product below:

-When it comes to electrical conductivity (EC), strawberries prefer and EC of around 1.4 – 3.0 deciSiemens/cm.
+EC & PH LevelsStrawberry plants will grow within a pH range of 5.8 to 6.3.When it comes to electrical conductivity (EC), strawberries prefer and EC of around 1.4 – 3.0 deciSiemens/cm.

 Best Hydroponic Systems For StrawberriesWhen it comes to the best system for growing hydroponic strawberries you can pretty much go with most options such as:

 The Bottom LineSo there you have it, our guide on how to grow hydroponic strawberries.
-While they do take some work, it’s certainly worthwhile for the delicious fruit they produce.
+While they do take some work, it’s certainly worthwhile for the delicious fruit they produce.Happy Gardening!

 Hi I'm Miles and I'm one of the growers behind AuthorityGardening.com.

 Besides being a passionate gardener and writer, I'm a husband, father and a grandfather to three!